CodeYourFuture/syllabus-archive/react/week-20/lesson.md

 }
 ```

 This code has a bug! `this.state` is initialised as an empty object, and so `this.state.count` is undefined.
 We need to initialise it from props.
-We can do this in the class constructor:
+We can do this in the class constructor ([interactive example](https://stackblitz.com/edit/react-ww2caz)):

 ```js
 class Counter extends Component {